WingCode/wingcode.github.io/index.md

 # Quantum Computing Contributions

-Welcome to the summary page of UnitaryHack and QHack contributions.
+Welcome to the summary page of my Quantum Computing contributions.
 Here you will find a list of issues, pull requests, and prizes related to various quantum computing projects.
 Feel free to explore the links below!

 ### [UnitaryHack 2025 bounties](https://unitaryhack.dev/hackers/wingcode) 2nd place